Lyn Paul website logo. Lyn Paul website banner.

 May

 Elton John becomes the first pop star to perform in Israel and the first Western solo pop performer to tour Russia.
+He gives three concerts at the Philharmonic Hall, Jerusalem (1st - 3rd May), two concerts at the Mann Auditorium, Tel Aviv (5th - 6th May) and eight concerts in the Soviet Union between 21st - 28th May.

 The Conservative Party wins the UK general election with a House of Commons majority of 43.
 Among the MPs who lose their seats are Labour's Shirley Williams and the former Liberal leader Jeremy Thorpe.
 On 4th May Margaret Thatcher becomes the UK's first woman Prime Minister.